awaschick/salesforceiq/README.md

 ## About

 This will help you access the SalesforceIQ REST API using PHP.
-It's simple enough that you can almost do what you want with basic Curl calls... almost.
-But, a little framework help sometimes makes things a more pleasant.
+The API is simple enough that you can almost do what you want with basic Curl calls... almost.
+But, a little sdk help sometimes makes things more pleasant.
 [Documentation can be found here](https://api.salesforceiq.com).

 ## Installation